callstack/react-native-testing-library/website/docs/API.md

 ```

 :::note
-Not using fireEvent in `waitFor` be enforced with the rule [no-wait-for-side-effects](https://github.com/testing-library/eslint-plugin-testing-library/blob/main/docs/rules/no-wait-for-side-effects.md).
+Not using fireEvent in `waitFor` can be enforced with the rule [no-wait-for-side-effects](https://github.com/testing-library/eslint-plugin-testing-library/blob/main/docs/rules/no-wait-for-side-effects.md).
 :::

 ### waitFor with jest fake timers